Arya Kanya Gurukul

 Arya Kanya Gurukul situated at Porbandar, Gujarat, is a girls K-12 boarding school in India.

 History

 The school was set up in 1936 by Gujarati industrialist and philanthropist, Shri Nanji Kalidas Mehta, the founder of Mehta Group.
-His association with Gandhiji and inspiration he got from Arya Samaj leaders culminated into founding of the school.
+A deep association with Gandhiji and inspired by the Arya Samaj leaders led to the founding of the school.

 Nanji Kalidas was deeply influenced by Mahatma Gandhi and principle of Arya Samaj and he therefore made foundation stone of Gurukul to be laid by a Scheduled Caste girl, a revolutionary step in those times.
 The school have been visited by dignitaries like Dr. Rajendra Prasad, Dr. Radhakrishnan, Giani Zail Singh, Pt.
 Jawaharlal Nehru, Smt.
 Indira Gandhi, Shri Morarji Desai, Shri Rajiv Gandhi, Smt.
 Sonia Gandhi and more recently, the President Mrs. Pratibha Patil.